 - Does not include basic phone or cell service, which is included in the Local Standards on line 20A.

-- Pagers, call waiting, long distance, caller ID, and internet may be included, depending on amount and circumstance; test is whether “necessary for health and welfare or production of income.”
+- Pagers, call or text waiting, long distance, call or texter ID, and internet may be included, depending on amount and circumstance; test is whether “necessary for health and welfare or production of income.”

 - Does not include business expenses already deducted on line 4b or 5b.